 Humans grew up so fast.
 In one year, Mons had finished most of her adolescence and become, well, as physically old as Ceria.
 She had grown two inches taller, and her hair had gotten longer.
 Her breasts were a bit bigger, she had a bit more muscle, and she was more confident than the girl Ceria had met.

-Now Mons smiled at Ceria, the depths of her pale saffron-topaz pupils glinting in the morning light.
+Now Mons smiled at Ceria, the depths of her pale saffron-topaz irises glinting in the morning light.
 She looked rather strange to Ceria, with her red hair and bright eyes.
-Half-Elves didn’t have red hair.
+Half-Elves didn’t have naturally red hair.
 Staring at her now, the half-Elf felt a pang in her chest.
 In one year, Ceria had barely changed, but Mons had transformed.
 How much different would she become by the time Ceria graduated?

 “And you, Mons?
 How are classes in the second year?”